-This rings especially true for those who want to travel to Chicago, but aren't keen on shattering their budget.
+This rings especially true for those who want to travel to Chicago but aren't keen on shattering their budget.
 Luckily for them, there's a ton of free things to do in Chicago.
-Thirty-two and counting to be exact.
+Thirty-two and counting, to be exact.

-1) Lincoln Park Zoo
+Lincoln Park Zoo

 In a city full of skyscrapers, animal lovers can go wild at the Lincoln Park Zoo.
 This free oasis features lions, tigers, and gorillas in an immersive setting ranging from savannahs to rainforests.
 The juxtaposition of modern marvels like Willis Tower with wildlife habitats makes the experience that much more engaging.

-The main attraction at Millennium Park is Cloud Gate, more commonly known as "The Bean”.
+The main attraction at Millennium Park is Cloud Gate, more commonly known as "The Bean."
 This unique sculpture produces seriously cool reflections of the city, drawing a crowd even on the coldest days.
-However, the Park is also home to the famous Crown Fountain, two interactive video towers with digital faces as well as the charming Lurie Garden.
+However, the Park is also home to the famous Crown Fountain, two interactive video towers with digital faces, as well as the charming Lurie Garden.

-3) Chicago Cultural Center
+Chicago Cultural Center

-Visitors and locals alike can take advantage of free art exhibits, music and dance performances every single day of the week.
+Ready for some free things to do in Chicago this weekend?
+Visitors and locals alike can take advantage of free art exhibits, music, and dance performances every day of the week.
 In addition, the Center hosts free weekly building tours covering the architecture and history of the building.

-4) Museum of Contemporary Photography
+Museum of Contemporary Photography

-This museum presents projects and exhibitions focusing on contemporary image-making through both camera and digital forms.
+This museum presents projects and exhibitions focusing on contemporary image-making through camera and digital forms.
 Admission is always free.

-5) Smart Museum of Art
+Smart Museum of Art

-6) Garfield Park Conservatory
+Garfield Park Conservatory

 As one of the most stunning conservatories in the nation, the fact Garfield Park Conservatory boasts free admission is pretty impressive.
 During your visit to the Park, enjoy over 2-acres of historic indoor gardens as well as 12-acres of outdoor seasonal gardens.
 This is truly a tropical oasis right in the heart of the Midwest!

-- Grant Park Music Festival
+- Grant Park Live Music Festival

 - Chicago Blues Festival